Trajectory-User Linking via Hierarchical Spatio-Temporal Attention Networks: Related Work

 TUL problem was recently introduced in~\cite{gao2017identifying}, which links trajectories to their generating-users, and gradually becomes a hot topic in spatio-temporal data mining by classifying trajectories by users.
 Due to its broad range of applications in personalized recommendation systems, location-based services and urban planning, it gradually becomes a hot topic in spatio-temporal data mining.
 Several methods have been proposed to solve the TUL problem~\cite{gao2017identifying,zhou2018trajectory,miao2020trajectory,yu2020tulsn,sun2021trajectory}.
 TULER~\cite{gao2017identifying} utilizes RNN based models to learn sequential transition patterns from trajectories, and links them to users.
 It first uses word embedding to learn the representations for locations in the trajectories and feed them into RNN model to capture mobility patterns for TUL.
 However, the standard RNN based models suffer from data sparsity problem and lacking of understanding hierarchical semantics of human mobility.
 In their follow-up work~\cite{zhou2018trajectory}, TULVAE is proposed to improve the prediction accuracy by incorporating VAE into TUL task to learn hierarchical semantics of check-in sequences.
 However, it fails to utilize existing abundant features and also do not consider multi-periodic mobility regularities.
 DeepTUL~\cite{miao2020trajectory} proposes using the attentive recurrent network in TUL to alleviate the data sparsity problem by leveraging historical data, and capture multi-periodic regularities of human mobility to improve prediction accuracy.
 AdattTUL~\cite{gao2020adversarial} and TGAN~\cite{zhou2021improving} introduce Generation Adversarial Network (GAN) to deal with the TUL problem.
-Recently, SML-TUL~\cite{zhou2021self} uses contrastive learning to learn the predictive representations from the user mobility itself constrained by the spatio-temporal factors. \textit{Nevertheless, these methods use RNNs for modeling or prediction, which cannot effectively model long-term dependencies of trajectories, and all above methods ignore the contribution of global spatial modeling to TUL prediction.}
+Recently, SML-TUL~\cite{zhou2021self} uses contrastive learning to learn the predictive representations from the user mobility itself constrained by the spatio-temporal factors.
+After that, MainTUL~\cite{chen2022MainTUL} attempts to alleviate the trajectory user linking problem on sparse check-in data sets by introducing distillation technology and using historical trajectory information. \textit{Nevertheless, these methods use RNNs for modeling or prediction, which cannot effectively model long-term dependencies of trajectories, and all above methods ignore the contribution of global spatial modeling to TUL prediction.}